M4nw3l/pythonista-jscore-runtime/README.md

 module.exports.exported_function()
 module.exports.exported_function_with_parameters(convertible, python, args)
 ```
-Please bear in mind at the moment this functionality is more experimental.
-It is currently serving as a loading mechansim thats better than passing WebAssembly modules bytes as strings or base64 strings to JavaScriptCore.
 The following  function is currently acting as the module loader on JavaScriptCore's side, it is defined in the context by `wasm_context` upon its allocation.

 ```javascript
 const _jscore_wasm_modules = {}